Applying Scientific and

 Emailed Comments to

-The following are excerpts of client emails.
+The following are excerpts of client emails sent to Heimer Engineering℠ regarding our Professional Engineer Home Inspectors.
 The comments have been edited to remove identifying information, and correct spelling errors.

 Thank you for sending ….
 He explained everything and was very patient with us.